Tour of Duty (TV series): Home media

-In 2004-2005, Sony Pictures released all three seasons for the first time in the US, both as individual season sets and a complete series set.
+In 2004–2005, Sony Pictures released all three seasons for the first time in the US, both as individual season sets and a complete series set.
 Due to licensing issues, all original music was replaced with sound-alike versions, much to the dismay of fans.
 These releases, which have also been criticized for having substandard sound and picture quality, have since been discontinued.

 In 2013, Mill Creek Entertainment acquired the US rights to various television series from the Sony Pictures library including Tour of Duty.
-In 2014-2015, they re-released all three seasons on DVD, again as individual season sets and a complete series set.
+In 2014–2015, they re-released all three seasons on DVD, again as individual season sets and a complete series set.
 These releases have the same poor A/V and replacement music of the Sony issues.

-Between 2011-2013, Fabulous Films released identical DVDs in the UK and Australia, both as individual season sets and a complete series set.
+Between 2011 and 2013, Fabulous Films released identical DVDs in the UK and Australia, both as individual season sets and a complete series set.
 They have improved audio and video quality over the US issues, and retain the complete original soundtrack, including "Paint It, Black".
 They also contain extras including cast and crew biographies, hundreds of publicity photos and a feature-length, three-part documentary.
 The latter includes interviews filmed in Los Angeles in July 2011 with key cast members Terence Knox, Joshua D. Maurer, Steve Akahoshi, Tony Becker, Eric Bruskotter, Kevin Conroy, Miguel A. Núñez Jr. and Dan Gauthier, and key production crew members Zev Braun (producer) Bill L. Norton (writer/director), Steve Smith (writer/producer), Steve Duncan (creator) and Paul Sinor (military advisor).

-The complete series was also released on DVD in Germany by Koch Media between 2012-2014, both as individual season sets and complete series sets.
+The complete series was also released on DVD in Germany by Koch Media between 2012 and 2014, both as individual season sets and complete series sets.
 These releases replicate the poor quality, music-replacement and extras-free US DVDs but they do reinstate the original version of "Paint It, Black" in the opening credits.